 The Company's management and Board are committed to conducting business consistent with good corporate governance practices.
 To this end, the Board has established a set of Corporate Governance Guidelines which reflect its view of how to help achieve this goal.
-These guidelines, which may be amended and refined from time to time, are outlined below and may also be found in the Corporate Governance section of the Investor Relations page of the Company's website at www.ies-co.com.
-The guidelines are also available in print to any stockholder who requests them by contacting the General Counsel and Corporate Secretary, IES Holdings, Inc., 5433 Westheimer Road, Suite 500, Houston, Texas 77056
+These guidelines, which may be amended and refined from time to time, are outlined below and may also be found on the Corporate Governance page of the Investors section of the Company's website at www.ies-co.com.
+The guidelines are also available in print to any stockholder who requests them by contacting the General Counsel and Corporate Secretary, IES Holdings, Inc., 5433 Westheimer Road, Suite 500, Houston, Texas 77056.